josehoras/Self-Driving-Car-Nanodegree-Capstone/README.md

 	python object_detection/builders/model_builder_test.py
 	```

-The API provides the following tools and scripts to help us in this task:
+Once installed, the API provides the following tools and scripts that we will use to fine-tune a model with our data:

 - An inference script in the form of a Jupyter Notebook, to detect objects on an image from a "frozen_inference_graph.pb" ([Object Detection Demo](https://github.com/tensorflow/models/blob/master/research/object_detection/object_detection_tutorial.ipynb))
 - Tools to create TFRecord files from original data ([dataset tools](https://github.com/tensorflow/models/tree/master/research/object_detection/dataset_tools))